 Ventricular tachycardia (VT) is a rapid type of heartbeat that starts in the lower part of the heart (ventricles).
 VT is a potentially lethal arrhythmia and can lead to cardiac arrest.
-Anyone with a diagnosis of this arrhythmia must seek emergent medical attention during an episode.
+Anyone with a diagnosis of this arrhythmia must seek emergency medical attention during an episode.

 Click on the images below for a larger view

-Patients with VT should undergo a complete cardiac work-up including cardiac imaging and stress testing to rule out underlying reversible causes of this rhythm.
+Patients with VT should undergo a complete cardiac work-up, including cardiac imaging and stress testing to rule out underlying reversible causes of this rhythm.

 - Heart palpitations

 Treatment is divided into emergent and long-term therapy.
 Emergently, either EMS or the ER doctor will shock the heart out of the rhythm.
 Long-term therapies include medication, insertion of an implantable defibrillator and even catheter ablation to permanently cure the rhythm.

 The specialists of the Ben and Zelda Cohen Heart Rhythm Center offer all these therapies with the most advanced technology and trained staff.
 For an appointment, please call 410-601-WELL.